 Tip: When in Esfahan, don’t forget to try beryani, the local specialty made of minced mutton, herbs, and fresh bread.
 Azam Beryani specializes in the dish.
 They have several locations, but we enjoyed the spot near the Jame Mosque the best.
 Don’t worry when you see the line—everyone in line is often too happy to let foreigners skip a few places.

 Esfahan’s mosques are certainly its highlight, but the city offers so much more.
 It has several historic bridges, of which at least Si-o-seh pol is worth a visit.

 - Imam Square: Don’t forget to sit down in the grass and enjoy some saffron ice cream.

 - Shah Mosque: This mosque has perhaps one of the most intricate archways in Iran.
 A must visit.

-- Sheikh Lotfallah Mosque: One of our favorite mosques in Iran.
+- Sheikh Lotfallah Mosque: One of my favorite mosques in Iran.
 Staring at the ceiling never gets old.

 - Vank Cathedral: This Armenian cathedral has beautifully ornate frescoes, and rivals anything you’ll see in Armenia itself.